Bloodborne Animated Film Backlash: Fans Divided

 Where is FromSoftware?

 The biggest lingering question remains the lack of confirmed involvement from the original developers.
-An adaptation without the direct input of the creators of Bloodborne feels like a death sentence to many purists.
+An adaptation without the direct input of the creators of Bloodborne feels like a red flag to many purists.
 Can Sony rectify this perception before the first trailer drops, or will this be another example of corporate exploitation of a beloved intellectual property?

 FAQ